Skip to content

 Database Seeding

 Flash ORM includes a powerful seeding system that automatically generates realistic test data for your database tables.
+Foreign key relationships are handled automatically — no configuration needed.

 Quick Start